openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/posix/posix_package_api/posix_package_constants_vars.md

 public const O_NOCTTY: Int32
 ```

 Function: If the file to be opened is a terminal device, it will not become the controlling terminal for this process.
 Applicable to functions `open`, `open64`, `openat`, `openat64`, belonging to the function parameter `oflag`.
-Values across different systems:
+Values across different systems are:

 - macOS: 0x00020000
 - Others: 0x100